Meet Our Coaches

 Though not an AJRA alum, Coach Will is very familiar with the Hooch, as he began his rowing journey there in 2006.
 Following his graduation from Milton High School, Coach Will he took his talents to Georgia Tech where he was a member of the GT Crew team.
 After a brief hiatus, he returned to coaching in 2019 and joined AJRA in 2022 where he perfected his signature overalls and Chacos style.
 When he’s not on the water, Coach Will enjoys spending time with his wife, Morgan, and their two dogs and cat.

-Men's Assistant Coach
+Novice Men's Coach

 Walker Ferris